WebyThinks/pgit/README.md

 ### Limitations
  * Since PGit is very early in it's development, many things are not yet implemented.
  * Doesn't support 64-Bit offsets in pack files.
 Most pack files aren't going to be this large, even the linux kernel is only ~750MB.
+This may be possible on 64-Bit OS's and will be investigated in the future.
  * Missing support for ref deltas

 ### Contributing